PPGFlowECG: Latent Rectified Flow with Cross-Modal Encoding for PPG-Guided ECG Generation and Cardiovascular Disease Detection: Related Work

 \section{Related Work}

-Recent advances have fueled growing interest in modeling ECG signals from PPG data using generative approaches.
-Early work relied on traditional machine learning techniques to infer key ECG features from PPG waveforms~\citep{banerjee2014photoecg, tian2022cross, zhu2021learning}.
-For example, \citet{zhu2021learning} applied the Discrete Cosine Transform (DCT) to approximate mappings between the two modalities.
-However, such handcrafted pipelines fail to capture complex nonlinear dependencies and are prone to bias when scaled to raw, heterogeneous signals.
-To overcome these limitations, research has shifted toward end-to-end deep generative models.
-CardioGAN~\citep{sarkar2021cardiogan}, for instance, employs a CycleGAN-based architecture for PPG-to-ECG translation under both paired and unpaired supervision, drawing inspiration from image-to-image translation.
-P2E-WGAN~\citep{vo2021p2e} adopts a conditional GAN with a Wasserstein loss to improve stability and reconstruction quality.
-ADSSM~\citep{vo2024ppg} employs a variational inference framework with a Gaussian prior to approximate the posterior distribution, while the Region-Disentangled Diffusion Model (RDDM)~\citep{shome2024region} leverages diffusion processes to capture spatially localized waveform features, enhancing morphological realism.
-Beyond translation, specialized models have been developed for downstream cardiovascular disease detection.
-For example, Performer~\citep{lan2023performer} reconstructs ECGs with transformer architectures and integrates them with native PPG to improve diagnostic performance.
+Recent advances have spurred interest in generating ECG from PPG using generative models.
+Early studies relied on feature-engineered or transform-based pipelines to infer ECG characteristics from PPG waveforms~\cite{banerjee2014photoecg,tian2022cross,zhu2021learning}; for example, \cite{zhu2021learning} used the Discrete Cosine Transform (DCT) to approximate cross-modal mappings.
+However, handcrafted approaches often fail to capture nonlinear physiological dependencies and can exhibit bias when applied to heterogeneous raw signals.
+More recent work therefore favors end-to-end deep generative modeling.
+CardioGAN~\cite{sarkar2021cardiogan} adopts a CycleGAN-style framework for PPG-to-ECG translation under paired and unpaired supervision, and P2E-WGAN~\cite{vo2021p2e} uses a conditional GAN with a Wasserstein objective to improve training stability and reconstruction quality.
+ADSSM~\cite{vo2024ppg} formulates translation via variational inference with a Gaussian prior, whereas RDDM~\cite{shome2024region} leverages diffusion to model region-wise waveform structure and improve morphological realism.
+CardioFlow~\cite{nambu2025cardioflow} casts PPG-to-ECG translation as rectified flow, enabling one/few-step conditional generation by learning a velocity field from noise to ECG, and improves morphology via probabilistic peak masking that emphasizes QRS complexes and systolic peaks.
+Beyond translation, specialized architectures target downstream CVD detection; for instance, Performer~\cite{lan2023performer} reconstructs ECGs with transformer-based models and combines them with native PPG to improve diagnostic performance.
+Despite the efficiency of rectified-flow translation (e.g., CardioFlow), learning flow dynamics directly in the raw waveform space can be unstable when cross-modal physiological semantics are not explicitly aligned.
+We therefore propose PPGFlowECG, which couples a shared semantically aligned latent space with latent rectified flow, and provide a formal analysis of this coupling.